 3. Is the company holding a good progress record?

 Do not take the word of the company’s salesperson and investigate the reputation of the firm yourself.
-You can check whether there are any complaints against the services by calling your State Pesticide Regulatory Agency, and asking for a second opinion from a company like Absolute Pest Control.
-You can also look around in your family and friend circle as they may have dealt with the pest controller services and may provide you with proper feedback.
+You can check whether there are any complaints against the services by calling your State Pesticide Regulatory Agency, and asking for a second opinion from a company like the Vancouver Pest Control company, West Side Pest Control You can also look around in your family and friend circle as they may have dealt with the pest controller services and may provide you with proper feedback.

 4. Does the firm have proper coverage?
 Can the salesman display evidence on record that the firm is protected?